Gissio/radpro/docs/devices/Bosean FS-600, FS-1000/install.md

 Now, follow these steps:

-* Solder the 4-pin header to SWD on the board.
+* Optional: Solder the 4-pin header to the XS1 pads of the board.
 * If you use Windows, install the [ST-LINK driver](https://www.st.com/en/development-tools/stsw-link009.html).
 * Connect the ST-Link V2 device to SWD.
 The pins, from left to right, are:
   * +3.3V